 Tracheobronchitis, also known as Canine Cough, is a contagious, upper respiratory, illness that can be spread through the air or through contact.
 It can spread from dog to dog through greetings, play, shared objects, or communal surfaces.

 Canine Cough is very similar to the human cold in that the illness is not usually very serious and most dogs can get over it on their own.
 However, it can lower their resistance to other secondary infections, such as pneumonia.
 If your pet is experiencing any symptoms, we strongly suggest that you consult your Veterinarian.
 Symptoms can include: a persistent cough or hack, nasal discharge, sneezing and/or fever.
 If your pet is experiencing any of the above symptoms, we asked that you keep them at home until he or she has been symptom free for 2 weeks.

 Canine Cough can be spread through the air or through contact.
 It can spread from dog to dog through greetings, play, shared objects, or communal surfaces.
 Dogs can be exposed to Canine Cough anywhere.
 Dog parks, neighborhood walks, Veterinarian offices, dog shows, field trials and boarding/daycare facilities are common place of exposure.
 Parents can even bring it home on their shoes and clothing.

 At Kennelwood Pet Resorts, we make the safety and health of all pets in our care our number one priority.
 All Kennelwood clients are asked to adhere to a strict vaccination policy.
 However, the Bordetella vaccination only protects our pets from a few of the numerous strains.
 At Kennelwood, we follow a strict cleaning regimen that is carried out numerous times per day.

-Please use the link below to the American Veterinary Medical Association for more information on common conditions social pets may be exposed to.
+Please visit the American Veterinary Medical Association website for more information on common conditions social pets may be exposed to.